artdevar/ProgrammingGameAIByExample/README.md

 Since the link in the book is invalid, thanks to [wangchen](https://github.com/wangchen) we have them: [link](https://github.com/wangchen/Programming-Game-AI-by-Example-src).

-I adapted the code for the modern Visual Studio 2022 environment.
+I adapted the code for the modern Visual Studio 2022 environment and fixed some crashes/errors.

 A little guide:
 1) Open the ProgrammingGameAIByExample.sln file in the Visual Studio;